-Since the completion of the final drop down acquisitions from us in 2010, the Partnership has grown substantially, with large increases in a number of metrics as of year-end 2013, including its total assets (95%), adjusted EBITDA (70%), distributable cash flow (69%) and distributions to its common unitholders (39%).
-The expansion of the Partnership's business has been fueled by a combination of major organic growth investments in its businesses and acquisitions.
+Since the completion of the final drop down acquisitions from us in 2010, the Partnership has grown substantially, with large increases in a number of metrics as of year-end 2014, including its total assets (108%), adjusted Earnings before interest, taxes, depreciation and amortization ("EBITDA") (161%), distributable cash flow (188%) and distributions per unit to its common unitholders (51%).
+The expansion of the Partnership's business has been fueled by a combination of major organic growth investments in the Partnership's businesses and acquisitions.